Conveyancing - Finding a home - First time buyer

 In this article:

 Buying a new build house can be particularly tricky because of the fact that the house isn’t necessarily built when you buy it, or at least start the buying process.
 This means that you’ll need a conveyancer to complete specific new build conveyancing tasks.
-So, not only will you need a conveyancer, it’s likely that you’ll need a specialist new build conveyancer, who is experienced in the new build conveyancing process and experienced dealing with new build solicitors and developers.
+So, not only will you need a conveyancer, it’s likely that you’ll need a specialist new build conveyancer, who is experienced in the new build conveyancing process and experienced dealing with new build developers.

 Extra complications that your conveyancer will help you navigate can include non-compliant discrepancies with location and site plans, specific new build inspections, such as the National House-Building Council (NHBC)'s Building Control Service, incomplete agreements and failure to confirm plans for the maintenance of communal areas.